Open a photo to edit in the Develop module.

 You can also change overlay options from the Masks panel.

-Backed by Artificial Intelligence, Select Subject and Select Sky masks can now be applied to multiple photos with just a click.
-This works for Copy-Paste, Sync and Auto-sync, and Copy from Previous settings.
+Backed by Artificial Intelligence, Select Subject, Select Sky, Select Background, Select Objects, and Select People masks can now be applied to multiple photos with just a click.
+This works for Copy-Paste, Sync, and Auto-sync, and Copy from Previous settings.

 To batch apply presets, follow these steps: